 - Supplements for hormone support and replacement

-- Regular preventative check-ups are important for women of all ages
+- Regular check-ups are important for women of all ages

-- Programs to provide extra support to the immune system when health concerns and family history direct us to prevent cancer or other genetic diseases
+- Programs to boost the immune system when health concerns and family history include cancer or other genetic diseases

 - Cycle irregularities